wztech0192/change-request-tracker/README.md

 8. Open XAMPP and click start button for Apache and MySQL module.
 Then click Admin button under MySQL row to browse phpMyAdmin
 9. Under the phpMyAdmin site, create a new database for the project
 10. Return to server directory and run the command `adonis migration:run` to generate database tables
-11. After migration, run the command `adonis seed --files='DefaultSeeder.js'` to generate default Developer account
+11. After migration, run the command `adonis seed` to generate default Developer account
 12. Open server directory, then run the command line `adonis serve --dev` to deploy dev server
 13. Open client directory located in main, then run the command line `npm run serve` to start local client-server
 14. To visit the project website, enter the URL `localhost:8080` in any modern browser.